MicrosoftDocs/Advertising-docs/Advertising/bingads-13/guides/hotel.md

 # Hotel Record - Bulk
 Defines the Hotel record that can be uploaded in a Bulk file.

-The following Bulk CSV example would update the Hotel bid and tablet bid modifier.
+The following Bulk CSV example would update the Hotel bid and tablet bid multiplier.

 ```csv
 Type,Name,Id,Parent Id,Client Id,Modified Time,Bid,Bid Type,Device Tablet